openhab/org.openhab.binding.zwave/doc/cooper/rfwc5_0_0.md

 ### Parameter 5: Group 5 Level

 Group 5 Level
-Value 0x00-0x63 or 0xFF is the level for all nodes listed in the Group 5 Values in the range 1 to 255 may be set.
+<p&gtValue 0x00-0x63 or 0xFF is the level for all nodes listed in the Group 5</p&gt
+Values in the range 1 to 255 may be set.

 The manufacturer defined default value is ```50```.